 We may, from time to time, distribute rights to our shareholders, including rights to acquire securities.
 We cannot offer or sell securities in the United States unless we register those securities under the Securities Act or unless an exemption from the registration requirements of the Securities Act is available.
-Under the deposit agreement, the depositary will not distribute rights to holders of ADSs unless the distribution and sale of rights and the securities Act.
+Under the deposit agreement, the depositary will not distribute rights to holders of ADSs unless the distribution and sale of rights and the securities to which these rights relate are either exempt from registration under the Securities Act with respect to all holders of ADSs, or are registered under the Securities Act.
 The depositary may, but is not required to, attempt to sell such undistributed rights to third parties in this situation.
 We can give no assurances that we will be able to establish an exemption from registration under the Securities Act, and we are under no obligation to file a registration statement with respect to these rights or underlying securities or to endeavor to have a registration statement declared effective.
 Accordingly, holders of ADSs may be unable to participate in any rights offerings and may experience dilution of their holdings as a result.